openeuler-mirror/secGear/README.en.md

 				PERMISSIONS OWNER_EXECUTE OWNER_WRITE OWNER_READ)
 	endif()

+Based on -DCC_SIM=ON or none transferred from cmake, linking secgear or secgearsim.
 Specify the installation path of the final binary.
 The non-secure side image of iTrustee must be installed on the specified whitelist.
 The whitelist configuration will be introduced below.

 ### 4 Write security side code, CMakeLists.txt and some configuration files